Singular persistent homology with geometrically parallelizable computation

 \SecRef{Singular Persistent Homology}{BGOAG}

-Persistent homology is designed to leverage computations in algebraic topology in order to quantify geometric properties of finite data sets.
-It provides a multi-scale representation of geometric features of the data, including the relations between the scales.
-Persistent homology has established itself as a robust feature included in many machine learning applications in addition to other ad hoc uses in data science.
-We refer to the surveys Edelsbrunner-Harer \cite{EH} and Carlsson \cite{gC:14} for the description of these ideas.

-Simplicial homology is one of the most computable algebraic invariants in topology.
-There are two reasons for that.
-One is that homology depends on a discrete representation of the space, its triangulation.
-This allows to use linear algebra to perform computations whose complexity grows with the size of the triangulation but which use well understood and refined algorithms.
-The other reason is the excision property.
-This property is crucial for the axiomatic characterization of homology and distinguishes homology from other topological invariants.
-This paper states and verifies persistent analogues of the Mayer-Vietoris sequence.
-The goal of this theorem is to recover the persistent homology barcodes for the total data set from the barcodes associated to subsets that form a specific kind of covering.
-More precisely, the goal is to recover the $\mathbb{F}[t]$-module structure of the total persistent homology from the modules associated to the subsets.

-In order to state and prove the theorem we use an auxiliary theory called \textit{singular persistent homology} that seems conceptually better suited for decompositions of the $\mathbb{F}[t]$-module structure.
-Another advantage is that the theory makes sense for metric spaces that are not necessarily locally finite.
-For the purposes of this paper, we will mostly restrict to the case of finite metric spaces representing finite data sets.
+In order to prove the Main Theorem we use an auxiliary theory that is conceptually better suited for decompositions of metric spaces via coverings.
+It is defined for metric spaces that are not necessarily finite or locally finite.

 \begin{DefRef}{Def} The symbol $\Delta^n$ will denote the metric space with $n+1$ points where the distance between each pair of points is 1. \end{DefRef}